 Looking into his angry face, one of his cheeks red, and his nostrils flaring, she began to realize.
 She had set so much in front of this idol, this person.
-Desire within the human heart can be such a priestess of lies and error.
-Indeed, she had served a mere man, and left her life on a marble altar at his feet.
+The desire within the human heart can be such a priestess of lies and error.
+Indeed, she had served a mere man and left her life on a marble altar at his feet.

 Her palm was still in the air, poised for another slap.
 She lowered it and recoiled.
-She felt nothing but disgust with herself.
+She felt nothing but disgust.

 “No. I won’t hit you again,” she began to cry, “I’m sorry for everything.
 Goodbye.”

 There would be no closure.
 Sometimes, the hardest thing to do is the right thing to do.
 She just left.
 She laid in bed that night.
 The digital numbers on her alarm clock illuminated her tiny bedroom.
 She closed her eyes and prayed.